Foxinatel/COMS20012-Notes/csb.typ

 )

 == The AAA Triad
-*Authentication:* Who are you? \
+/ Authentication: Who are you?
 - Something you are (Biometrics and behaviours)
 - Something you have (Keys)
 - Something you know (Passwords)

-*Authorisation:* What can you do? \
+/ Authorisation: What can you do?
-Users should not have access to private information that isn't relevant to them
+- Users should not have access to private information that isn't relevant to them

-*Accountability:* Who did what? \
+/ Accountability: Who did what?
-Ensure any action done by any user is logged and traceable
+- Ensure any action done by any user is logged and traceable

 == Types of attack
-*Passive Attacks* \
+=== Passive Attacks
 Gathering data via monitoring transmissions
 - Release of message contents
 - Traffic analysis

-*Active Attacks* \
+=== Active Attacks
 Involves some modification of an existing data stream or creation of a new fake stream
 #definitions(
   [Masquerade],[Pretending to be someone else],